The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Introduction

-In this paper we explore the conditions under which, TMDs subject to a moir\'e potential can host a state of coexisting itinerant and localized electrons through the process of an orbitally selective Mott transition~\cite{anisimov2002orbital,biermann2005non,vojta2010orbital}.
-We first propose that {\it electron doped} heterogeneous TMD bilayers such as WSe$_2$/WS$_2$ and MoSe$_2$/MoS$_2$ allow for an interesting scenario where multiple flat minibands of different widths can be simultaneously at partial filling.
-This is because of the relatively small spin-oribt splitting of the bare conduction bands around the $K$ and $K'$ points~\cite{liu2013three-band}, which leads to a total of four electron pockets, at close proximity, including spin and valley [see Fig.~\ref{fig:schem_PD}.(a)].
-Using a slave-rotor mean-field approximation~\cite{Florens2004slave,zaho2007self,chen2020competition} within a simplified on-site interaction Hubbard model, we identify the emergence of the OS Mott state at fillings surrounding $4$.
-Here one specie is in a Mott state of unity filling of its lowest miniband, while the other specie already completely filled its lowest miniband and is partially filling a higher, more dispersive, miniband [see Fig.~\ref{fig:schem_PD}.(b)\&(c)].
+In this paper we explore the conditions under which, TMDs subject to a moir\'e potential can host a state of coexisting itinerant and localized electrons known as the orbitally selective Mott state (OSM).\cite{anisimov2002orbital,biermann2005non,vojta2010orbital} We first argue that the mini-band structure of {\it electron doped} TMD moir\'e devices can potentially host multiple flat bands, which can be simultaneously at a state of partial filling.
+This is mainly because of the relatively small spin-orbit splitting of the bare conduction bands around the $K$ and $K'$ points~\cite{liu2013three-band} [see Fig.~\ref{fig:schem_PD}.(a)].
+We consider the situation where such minibands are induced in one layer by another ``inactive" layer in a heterogeneous structure~\cite{wu2018hubbard}.
+For example, two prototypical bilayers we consider are WS$_2$/WSe$_2$, where the effects of spin-orbit splitting on the conduction bands are small but noticeable, and MoS$_2$/MoSe$_2$, where the splitting is negligible.
+In both cases the sulfur based compounds are where the electronic states reside, and the selenium based layers take the role of the ``inactive" layer that induces the moir\'e potential.
+Using a slave-rotor mean-field approximation~\cite{Florens2004slave,zaho2007self,chen2020competition} within a simplified on-site interaction Hubbard model, we identify the emergence of the OSM state at fillings surrounding $n=4$ or $n=2$ (depending on the strength of spin-orbit coupling).
+In this phase one species is in a Mott state, while the other species is partially filling one of its minibands [see Fig.~\ref{fig:schem_PD}.(b)\&(c)].

-{\it Model Hamiltonian --} The electronic band minima near the $K$ and $K'$ points consist of two parabolic bands.
-Due to spin-orbit coupling these bands are split and assume different effective masses.~\footnote{Nonetheless, the spin projection along $z$ remains a good quantum number.} Crucially, this splitting is of the order of tens of meV's~\cite{liu2013three-band} and is thus, in the same energy scale as the expected moir\'e potential depth~\cite{wu2018hubbard,zhang2019moir}.
-The two parabolic band minima form two pairs of time-reversal partners, which we denote by a specie index $\tau = a,b$ (colored ``blue" and ``red" in the figure, respectively).
-We then subject these states to a moir\'e potential, assumed to be induced by a second layer~\cite{wu2018hubbard,zhang2019moir} at angle $\t_M = \sqrt{\d^2 + \t^2}$, where $\d$ is the lattice mismatch and $\t$ accounts for any additional twist.
-We also assume for simplicity that the potential is uniform across platforms and given by $V_0 = 15$ meV~\cite{wu2018hubbard,zhang2019moir}.

-In Fig.~\ref{fig:minibands}.(a-d) we plot the two lowest bands of each specie for four different TMD materials.
-As can be seen, in the case of WSe$_2$, WS$_2$ and MoSe$_2$, where spin-orbit splitting is larger [panels (a-c)], the lowest band of one specie overlaps in energy with the second band of the other specie.
-On the other hand, due to the weaker spin-orbit splitting, for MoS$_2$ [panel (d)] the bands are almost identical.
-Here the overlap is between the same numeral band of each specie.
-For more details on the effective band structure see Supplementary materials.